 Elsie Ivancich Dunin

 Elsie Ivancich Dunin was born in the United States of Croatian and Hungarian parents.
-Her parents taught her kolos and dances of their native region, but her introduction to organized folk dancing came when she was a freshman at the University of California at Los Angeles (UCLA).
-At UCLA, Elsie majored in Theater Arts, with Dance as a minor, and then was the first graduate student in the newly formed Department of Dance to complete a master's thesis (1966) with a dance ethnology focus.
+From them she learned kolos and dances of their native region, but her introduction to organized folk dancing came when she was a freshman at the University of California at Los Angeles (UCLA).
+Later she became the first graduate student in the newly formed Department of Dance to complete a master's thesis (1966) with a dance ethnology focus.

 Elsie was active with the Folk Dance Federation of California (South), from the mid-1950s until the 1980s, including a role as chairperson of the Archives Committee.
 Intermittingly during years 1968–1979, Elsie directed Betyárok, a performing group dedicated to Hungarian Dance, and while on faculty at UCLA, lead a student group performing dances from Yugoslavia.

 Leading up to her professional dance activities, Elsie returned to Yugoslavia in 1957 to study dances and folklore material (she had already traveled there as a teenager with her parents for several months in 1951); while in Macedonia, she was invited to be a performing member with "Tanec," a professional folk dance ensemble based in Skopje, Macedonia.

 Back in the U.S. and for two years, 1959 to 1961, Elsie presented a half-hour radio program, bi-weekly, on folk dance music for radio station KPFK-FM in Los Angeles.
 As of the late 1950s, she was frequently invited to teach workshops and institutes on dance at several colleges, universities, and recreational folk dance organizations on the West Coast.